sdroege/gstreamer-rs/docs/gstreamer/docs.md

 This function can return `StateChangeReturn::Async`, in which case the element will perform the remainder of the state change asynchronously in another thread.
-An application can use `ElementExt::get_state` to wait for the completion of the state change or it can wait for a `MessageType::AsyncDone` or `MessageType::StateChanged` on the bus.
+An application can use `Element::get_state` to wait for the completion of the state change or it can wait for a `MessageType::AsyncDone` or `MessageType::StateChanged` on the bus.